Starved Rock State Park: Early settlements

 Clovis points unearthed in the park indicate occupation by people of the Clovis Culture, which was widespread by about 11,000 BC.
 Clovis hunters specialized in hunting the large Pleistocene mammals, but a variety of other plants and animals were also exploited.
 Archeological surveys have located Archaic period (8000 – 2000 BC) settlements along the Illinois River.
 These prehistoric indigenous peoples thrived by foraging and hunting a variety of wild foods; Havana Hopewell settlers during the Woodland period (1000 BC – 1000 AD) built earthwork mounds.
 They also made pottery and domesticated plants.

 The growth of agriculture and maize surpluses supported the development of the complex Mississippian culture.
 Its peoples established permanent settlements in the Mississippi, Illinois, and Ohio river valleys.
 They harvested maize, beans, and pumpkins, and were noted for their copper ornaments.
 The first interaction with other tribes occurred during this period: artifacts from the major regional chiefdom and urban complex of Cahokia, at present-day Collinsville, Illinois, have been recovered at Illinois River sites.

 The earliest group of inhabitants recorded by the colonial French in the region were the historical Kaskaskia, whose large settlement on the north side of the Illinois River was known as the Grand Village of the Illinois.
 The Kaskaskia were members of the Illinois Confederation, who inhabited the region in the 16th through the 18th centuries.
-They lived in wigwams made of light-weight material.
+They lived in wigwams made of lightweight material.
 The natives could easily dismantle these structures when they traveled to hunt bison twice a year.
 The women gathered tubers from nearby swamps as a secondary source of food.
 Small bands of aggressive Iroquois settlers arrived in northern Illinois in 1660 in search of new hunting grounds for beaver, stimulating intertribal warfare.
 The Kaskaskia struggled with the Iroquois, who were armed with guns seized from or traded by Europeans in the eastern United States.